qmatteoq/devcantina-connector/README.md

     ./setup.ps1
     ```
 - Restore dependencies: `npm install`
-- Complete project
-  - In `config.ts`:
-    - Complete schema definition
-    - Define URL to item resolvers (optional but recommended)
-  - In `loadContent.ts`:
-    - Implement the `loadContent` function to load content to import
-    - Implement the `getDocId` function to generate a unique ID for each document
-    - Update the `transform` function that convert documents from the external system into Microsoft Graph external items, with the schema you defined previously
 - Build project: `npm run build`
 - Create connection: `npm run start:createConnection`
 - Load content: `npm run start:loadContent`